 By the end of the workshop, participants had acquired the practical knowledge and skills they needed to begin volunteer recruitment campaigns.
 A few key elements contributed to this success: (1) clearly, outlined training objectives; (2) participants' engagement in hands-on activities; and (3) the presence of the Romanian co-trainer, which added credibility to the ideas presented.

-contact Matthew Joyce of the CEE team (ext.4940).
+If you are interested in learning more about the NDI-produced advocacy handbook, please contact Matthew Joyce of the CEE team (ext.4940).

 Ukraine - Practicing an Advocacy Scenario